okta/terraform-provider-okta/README.md

 ## Building The Provider

 Simply clone the provider and run `make`.
 The `make` command combines `make deps && make build-plugins`, which ensures all dependencies are pulled down, builds binaries for Linux, OSX, and Windows and drops them in the default unix terraform plugin directory `~/.terraform.d/plugins`.
 Use `make build` for only a single binary for your host OS in your current directory.
-Note, we use `dep` for dependency management, this is triggered with `make deps`.

 ```sh
 $ go get -d github.com/articulate/terraform-provider-okta